BIANCA DE LEON

 Dangerous Endeavor is De Leon’s fifth release.
 While she plans to tour extensively in the United Sates this year, she is already lining up shows in Europe where she is already a celebrated artist known for her “cuts-to-the-bone” voice and her insightful, honest songs.

 Through the universality of her songs, De Leon’s music bridges all borders – geographical, cultural and emotional.

 ‘This soulful singer/songwriter has an obvious affection for Tex-Mex and Central American music and for the work of fellow Texans like Townes Van Zandt, Guy Clark, and Jerry Jeff Walker.
 But it’s not surprising to learn that she has studied classical guitar – or that she decided what to do with her life after hearing Dylan’s “Like a Rolling Stone.” ….
-If such songs are autobiographical, De Leon’s life hasn’t been easy: in any event, she clearly finds comfort in her music, and I suspect you will, too.’ — Steve Wine, No Depression
+If such songs are autobiographical, De Leon’s life hasn’t been easy: in any event, she clearly finds comfort in her music, and I suspect you will, too.’ — Steve Wine, AP (Associated Press)

 ‘Her voice is reminiscent of Maria Muldaur, but Bianca De Leon is the current specialist Tex – Mex ballads.
 Superb.’ — Roman Decoret, Guitarist Magazine, FR

 ‘Beautiful haunting songs out of the south Texas borderlands.’ — Tim Boxer, 15 Minutes, US

 ‘De Leon is a writer and singer of note who has produced an album that works on several levels and is the work of a person who has lived life to get to this place.
 A place worth getting to.’ — Steven Rapid, Lonesome Highway, US